Mesh vs Cardano SDK Alternatives

 cardano-cli is the official command-line tool for Cardano node operations.

-When to Use cardano-cli
+When to use cardano-cli

-- Running stake pool operations
+- Stake pool operations

 - Direct node interaction and queries